 The useful lives of intangible assets are reviewed annually for any changes in circumstances.
 We test definite-life intangible assets for impairment when events or changes in circumstances indicate that their carrying value may not be recoverable.
 If any intangible assets are determined to be impaired, the Company writes them down to their recoverable amount, the higher of value in use and fair value less costs to sell.

-There were no write-downs of intangible assets during the year ended December 31, 2020 (December 31, 2019 - \$nil).
+There were no write-downs of intangible assets during the three months ended March 31, 2021 (December 31, 2020 - \$nil).

 8. RELATED PARTY TRANSACTIONS